 You communicate well with children and young people, have a great imagination and can see the world from a child's point of view.
 You're also comfortable communicating with adults and can explain things clearly in person and in writing.
 You're patient, understanding and non-judgemental.

-You will need five GCSEs, grade C and above especially in maths and English, to demonstrate literacy and numeracy.
+You will need five GCSEs at grade 4 (C) and above especially in maths and English, to demonstrate literacy and numeracy.
 After leaving school, you should apply for a level 3 childcare course at a further/higher education institution in order to gain experience of working with children.

 Instead of A levels, you will usually need a minimum of a level 3 qualification in childcare and relevant work experience in order to get onto the foundation degree in Healthcare Play Specialism.
 This degree is only offered at a small number of colleges in the UK and you must check with each college on their entry requirements.